Purple is for Dentistry: A Brief History on the Color Choice

-A family member recently asked me what the reasoning behind that color choice was.
+A family member recently asked me about the reasoning behind that color choice.
 Not knowing off the top of my head, I put on my research hat to find out.

 If we dive a little deeper, we find the emblem or symbol of dentistry.
 This emblem may look familiar from pinning during graduation, or maybe it was on your white lab jacket in dental hygiene school.